Detroit officer who posted 'racially insensitive' Snapchat video fired

 Breaking News Emails

-A white Detroit police officer who posted a racially insensitive Snapchat video mocking a black motorist after a traffic stop has been fired.
+A white Detroit police officer who posted a Snapchat video mocking a black motorist after a traffic stop has been fired.

 "Former police officer Steele has lost the trust of those he served and can no longer provide policing services in our city," Craig said.
 "The actions taken by former police officer Steele not only negatively impacted our community, but also people across this great nation."

-Steele and his former partner, Officer Michael Garrison, were suspended earlier this month after video surfaced of Steele mocking a black female driver who had been stopped by the officers on Jan.
+Steele and his former partner, Officer Michael Garrison, were suspended earlier this month after the video surfaced of Steele mocking the black female driver who had been stopped by the officers Jan.
 29 on Detroit's west side.
 Steele was also demoted from the rank of corporal.

 Ariel Moore was driving with an expired license plate, and her car was seized by the officers during the stop.